Sleep deprivation: Treating insomnia

-Additional information
+Additional uses

 Military use and training

 Sleep deprivation has become hardwired into the military culture.
 It is prevalent in the entire force and especially severe for service members deployed in high-conflict environments.

 Sleep deprivation has been used by the military in training programs to prepare personnel for combat experiences when proper sleep schedules are not realistic.
 Sleep deprivation is used to create a different schedule pattern that is beyond a typical 24-hour day.
 Sleep deprivation is pivotal in training games such as "Keep in Memory" exercises, where personnel practice memorizing everything they can while under intense stress physically and mentally and being able to describe in as much detail as they can remember of what they remember seeing days later.
 Sleep deprivation is used in training to create soldiers who are used to only going off of a few hours or minutes of sleep randomly when available.

 DARPA initiated sleep research to create a highly resilient soldier capable of sustaining extremely prolonged wakefulness, inspired by the white-crowned sparrow's week-long sleeplessness during migration, at a time when it was not understood that migration birds actually slept with half of their brain.
 This pursuit aimed both to produce a "super soldier" able "to go for a minimum of seven days without sleep, and in the longer term perhaps at least double that time frame, while preserving high levels of mental and physical performance", and to enhance productivity in sleep-deprived personnel.
 Military experiments on sleep have been conducted on combatants and prisoners, such as those in Guantánamo, where controlled lighting is combined with torture techniques to manipulate sensory experiences.
 Crary highlights how constant illumination and the removal of day-night distinctions create what he defines as a "time of indifference," utilizing light management as a form of psychological control.

 However, studies have since evaluated the impact of the sleep deprivation imprint on the military culture.
 Personnel surveys reveal common challenges such as inadequate sleep, fatigue, and impaired daytime functioning, impacting operational effectiveness and post-deployment reintegration.
 These sleep issues elevate the risk of severe mental health disorders, including PTSD and depression.
 Early intervention is crucial.
 Though promising, implementing cognitive-behavioral and imagery-rehearsal therapies for insomnia remains a challenge.
 Several high-profile military accidents caused in part or fully by sleep deprivation of personnel have been documented.
 The military has prioritized sleep education, with recent Army guidelines equating sleep importance to nutrition and exercise.
 The Navy, particularly influenced by retired Captain John Cordle, has actively experimented with watch schedules to align shipboard life with sailors' circadian needs, leading to improved sleep patterns, especially in submarines, supported by ongoing research efforts at the Naval Postgraduate School.
 Watch schedules with longer and more reliable resting intervals are nowadays the norm on U.S. submarines and a recommended option for surface ships.

 In addition to sleep deprivation, circadian misalignment, as commonly experienced by submarine crews, causes several long-term health issues and a decrease in cognitive performance.